Jucian0/redux-infinity-state/README.md

 As mentioned above the actions are generated automatically with your types.

-Its only needed to declare a name for the state context being managed.
+It's only needed to declare a name for the state context being managed.

 ## Example